mmistakes/minimal-mistakes/_jobs/2022-02-24-scinet-lsh-position.md

 # Participant Stipend

 The participant(s) will receive a monthly stipend commensurate with educational level and experience.
-Presenty aproxamatly $7,500 per month plsu a stipend for heath insurance through ORISE.
+Presenty aproxamatly $7,500 per month plus a stipend for heath insurance through ORISE.

 # Citizenship Requirements